KoalaSat/deploy-zap-store/README.md

 # deploy-zap-store

 This action sets up and deploys you APK to the [Zap.Store](https://github.com/zapstore/zapstore):
- - Downloading the SDK commandline tools, if the current version (11.0) is not found in either `$ANDROID_SDK_ROOT` or `$HOME/.android/sdk`.
+ - Downloading the SDK command-line tools if the current version (11.0) is not found in either $ANDROID_SDK_ROOT or $HOME/.android/sdk
  - Accepting the SDK licenses.
- - Installing `tools` and `platform-tools`.
+ - Installing tools and platform-tools.
- - Downloadin and Installing Dart SDK
+ - Downloading and installing the Dart SDK.
- - Downloadin and Installing Apktool
+ - Downloading and installing Apktool.
- - Downloadin and Installing zapstore-cli
+ - Downloading and installing zapstore-cli.
- - Setting up a new release and publishing it to nostr
+ - Setting up a new Zap.Store release.
+ - Publishing the release and other necessary events to Nostr

 # Pre-requisites